IvanVigor/MADDPG-Unity/Report.md

 ![Bellman](https://spinningup.openai.com/en/latest/_images/math/339d9f6adec072789c579d36f9d1791e6246b075.svg)

 DDPG learns the optimal action-value function and then define the best action to perform.
 When you have an optimal action-value in a discrete space is particular easy to identify the best action.
 In a continous space the things change a little bit.
 In this latter, you may need a differentiable action-space function in any point in order to adopt a gradient approach for the identification of the right action.
+The architecture used for the DDPG had been adopted for this scenario from [Udacity Pendolum environment](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum).

 The main goal of DDPG based on a neural network is the minimization of the mean-squared Bellman error (MSBE).
 This function describe how closely the action-value function is going to satisfy the BellMan Equation